 The program is coordinated by Michael Gavin, M.B.A., assistant professor of Business Administration.

 Appointments are available beginning Feb.
 13, 2019, and ending April 3, 2019:

 (VITA is closed March 20 and March 23 for spring break.)

 For more information (February-April) call Donna at 410-777-2390 or e-mail email@example.com.

 PREPARE FOR YOUR APPOINTMENT

-Prior to meeting with the tax preparer at AACC for your scheduled appointment, review the following information and find out what important documents and forms you need to bring with you.
+Before meeting with the tax preparer at AACC for your scheduled appointment, review the following information and find out what important documents and forms you need to bring with you.